Introduction to Django Framework

 Django is extremely rapid in development, scalable and flexible in design and highly secure and reliable.
 The vast Django community provides a solution to any problem you might face during Django development.
 The statement if you practice and master the basic concepts of Django, then you can build Production-Ready web applications in a matter of a few days.

 This is a guide to the Django Framework.
-Here we discuss the understanding, importance, use, and prerequisite of the Django Framework.
+Here we discuss the basic concept, understanding, importance, use, and prerequisite of the Django Framework.
 You may also look at the following articles to learn more –